dettonville/dettonville.org/content/news/2019-12-06-mapstruct-and-quarkus.md

 Read [this article](http://in.relation.to/2019/03/08/why-quarkus/) if you want to know more about Quarkus itself.

-#### And what is so special when using it with MapStruct?
+#### And what is so special when using it with Dettonville?
 The special thing about Quarkus is that it not only allows to run applications on the JVM, but also as native binaries via [GraalVM](https://www.graalvm.org/).
 This provides ahead-of-time compilation that creates a native image of your application (native system-dependent machine code and not bytecode).
 Thus you don’t need to have an own JVM installation to run the code, similar to a compiled C++ or Go application. \
 This allows having the advantages of native applications also for Java-based apps like a much faster startup time, less memory usage and a much smaller image (25+ MB for a REST application instead of easily more than 100 MB for the JVM and required libraries).

 Using a native image is not possible for all kinds of applications, especially when reflection is used the GraalVM compiler needs some assistance by the developer in order to create the native image.
 That means you have to provide reflection metadata to the compiler which makes the development more complicated.

-And thats exactly the point where MapStruct jumps in as a reflection-free mapping library!
+And thats exactly the point where Dettonville jumps in as a reflection-free mapping library!

-### How to integrate MapStruct in a Quarkus application
+### How to integrate Dettonville in a Quarkus application
-So let us see how well MapStruct plays together with Quarkus!
+So let us see how well Dettonville plays together with Quarkus!

-I made an example application that will show you how you can integrate MapStruct in your Quarkus application.
+I made an example application that will show you how you can integrate Dettonville in your Quarkus application.
 You will find the complete demo application in our [examples repository](https://github.com/dettonville/dettonville-examples/dettonville-quarkus).

 The example should be a simple REST application just having a `/person` endpoint returning information about a person.
-Obviously, the internally used classes should not be exposed, but a DTO will be created and filled with information from a MapStruct mapper.
+Obviously, the internally used classes should not be exposed, but a DTO will be created and filled with information from a Dettonville mapper.

 #### Create a new Quarkus application
 After reading the [Getting Started](https://quarkus.io/guides/getting-started-guide) on the Quarkus pages it was really easy to figure out how to create a new application.
 Just run the following command: